Post Graduate Studies

 The MSU Library Research Support Section

-The MSU Library Research Support section plays a crucial role in assisting students and academic staff in their research endeavours.
-The Research Support section facilitates access to information and supports users in navigating the vast print and electronic resources available through the library.
-Here are some key functions of library research support services:
+The Research Support section of the MSU Library assists students and academic staff in their research endeavours.
+This section enables access to information and aids users in navigating the extensive array of print and electronic resources available through the library.
+Below are some key functions of the library’s research support services:

 - Reference and Information Services

-- Assisting users in locating relevant resources, answering reference questions, and navigating library catalogues and databases.
+- Assisting users in finding relevant resources, answering reference queries, and navigating library catalogues and databases.

-- They provide guidance on effective search strategies and help users refine their research topics.
+- They guide effective search strategies and help users refine their research topics.

-- Training sessions and workshops to enhance users’ information literacy skills, teaching them how to critically evaluate information, cite sources, and use library resources effectively.
+- Training sessions and workshops enhance users’ information literacy skills by teaching them to evaluate information critically, cite sources, and utilise library resources effectively.

-- Helping users with access to a wide range of resources, including books, journals, databases, and multimedia materials.
+- Assisting users in accessing books, journals, databases, and multimedia materials.

 - Research Consultations

-- One-on-one research consultations to provide personalized assistance, helping users develop research strategies and find relevant sources for their projects.
+- One-on-one research consultations to provide personalised assistance, helping users develop research strategies and find relevant sources for their projects.

 - Reference Management

-- Assisting students and staff in using and managing their references, including the use of citation management tools such as Zotero and Mendeley.
+- Assisting students and staff in using and managing their references, including citation management tools such as Zotero and Mendeley.

 - Library Workshops and Training